tcmacdonald/intro-to-javascript/data/class-three.md

 ## Let's Develop It

-* Add a div to your html that is 100px by 200px
+* Add a div to your html that is 100px by 100px
-* Bind events to the div in your javascript file
+* Bind some events to the div with Javascript
-* Don't forget to surround your events with document ready
+* Don't forget to put your code in a document ready statement
 * Try to change size, color, or the html inside the div

 ---